How to Start Horizon Forbidden West Burning Shores DLC

 After the conversation has finished, you’ll be given the ‘To the Burning Shores’ main quest.
 This requires you to head all the way to the southwest part of the map, shown in the screenshot below.

-When you reach Tilda’s Mansion, head inside and make your way towards the quest marker.
+When you reach Tilda’s Mansion, head inside and make your way toward the quest marker.
 Here, you’ll find Sylens waiting for you on the balcony, ready for another chat.

 After the conversation, another cutscene will begin seeing Aloy flying her way over to the Burning Shores where your adventure will begin proper.
 From that point on, it’s a case of following the main questline as you normally would.